 Bullying and Psychological Torture

 Bullying is a serious issue being faced by thousands of students of all ethnic/religious backgrounds in American schools.
 Strong measures must be taken to counter bullying of minorities who may look or act differently from the majority population.
 We demand stricter laws to punish those guilty of bullying in schools since such acts leave a permanent psychological scar on students.

-American teenagers have the highest instance of teenage pregnancy among all nations.
+American teenagers have one of the highest instance of teenage pregnancy among all nations.
 In order to address this serious problem, we support programs intended to promote abstinence education and training in relationship-related issues based on facts and logic.
-Such programs should not, however, become breeding grounds for promoting the dogmatic beliefs of enthusiastic religious fundamentalists.
+Such programs should not, however, become breeding grounds for promoting the dogmatic beliefs.
 The government and the school systems under government control should develop adequate safety mechanisms for preventing such a misuse of public authority.

 We strongly support school uniforms determined by the school authorities in consultation with parents to promote discipline and curb rampant consumerism.
 The decision makers must consider the religious sensitivity of students in the design of such uniforms.